Autopsyfiles.org: Celebrity autopsy reports and more

 • Grimmie, Chrisitina: (March 12, 1994 - June 10, 2016) Christina Grimmie was an American singer and songwriter.
 On June 10, 2016, she was fatally shot and murdered at The Plaza Live in Orlando, Florida during an after show autograph session.
 Grimmie first made popularly with her self-made YouTube videos covering songs by many popular artists.
 In 2014, Grimmie participated in Session 6 of "The Voice" and came in third place.
 She is known for her debut album, With Love.
 Posthumously, Grimmie's family released her other album, All is Vanity.
 Grimmie is buried in Berline Cemetary in Berlin, New Jersey.

-• Halladay, Roy: (May 14, 1977 - November 7, 2017) Halladay was played for the Toronto Blue Jays and Philadelphia Phillies between 1998 and 2013.
+• Halladay, Roy: (May 14, 1977 - November 7, 2017) Halladay was a MLD pitcher who played for the Toronto Blue Jays and Philadelphia Phillies between 1998 and 2013.
 His nickname, "Doc", and was a reference to Wild West gunslinger Doc Holliday.
 An eight-time All-Star, Halladay was one of the most dominant pitchers of his era.
 Known for his outstanding durability, he led the league in complete games seven times, the most of any pitcher whose career began after 1945.
 On November 7, 2017, Halladay died when his airplane he was piloting crash in the Gulf of Mexico.
 Pinellas-Pasco Medical Examiner's Office released in January 2018 revealed that Halladay's blood contained morphine, hydromorphone, amphetamine, fluoxetine (an antidepressant), baclofen (a muscle relaxant), and zolpidem (a sleep aid sold under the brand name Ambien).On April 15, 2020, the National Transportation Safety Board (NTSB) released a report stating that in addition to the drugs, Halladay was executing aerobatics including steep climbs and turns, and the plane sometimes came within 5 feet (1.5 m) of the water before a final climb caused its speed to fall to 85 mph (137 km/h), after which it nosedived into the sea and Halladay was killed by "blunt force trauma and drowning."

 • Hastings, Michael: (January 28, 1980 - June 18, 2013) Hastings was an American journalist and author and contributing editor to Rolling Stone magazine and reporter for BuzzFeed website.
 Hastings was noted for his profile in Rolling Stone about General Stanley McChrystal, commander of NATO's International Security Assistance Force in the Afghanistan war.
 The article documented the widespread contempt for civilian officials in the US government by the general and his staff resulting in McChrystal's resignation.
 In the early hours on June 18, 2013, Hastings died in a single-vehicle automobile crash in his Mercedes C250 Coupé.
 His autopsy report lists his cause of death as "traumatic injuries due to massive blunt-force trauma" consistent with a high-speed impact.
 His toxicology report was positive for marijuana and amphetamines.